Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 Why did the MDA exclude the cutoff temperature for dicamba post emergence applications in 2019?

 The MDA survey results did not support a cutoff temperature restriction.
-Therefore, MDA excluded this restriction for 2019.
+Therefore, the MDA excluded this restriction for 2019.

 Why did the MDA choose June 20 as the cutoff date for dicamba post emergence application?